-- Sessions are a combination of synchronous and asynchronous meetings.
-Synchronous sessions may include discussions with the full class or small group, or student-faculty meetings.
+- Synchronous sessions may include discussions with the full class or small group, or student-faculty meetings.
 Students are expected to attend and participate in the synchronous meetings for each class.

 - Both Blackboard and Web Ex, a video conferencing tool, support our online learning environment.
 Learn more about how online learning works and the expectations of a successful online learner.

-Application deadline - The priority application deadline for all 2020 Higher Education is August 1, 2020.
-Applications received after August 1 will be reviewed and accepted on a space-available basis.
+Fall 2022 application deadline - The priority application deadline for the Doctoral Completion Program, Ed.D is June 15, 2022.
+Applications received after June will be reviewed and accepted on a space-available basis.

 - Provide evidence of a master's degree from a United States regionally accredited or equivalent post-secondary institution with a cumulative grade point average of at least 3.0 on a 4.0 scale for regular admission status.
 The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program.

 - Request that official transcripts for all undergraduate and graduate academic credits received from any post-secondary institutions be sent directly to Edgewood College Graduate and Professional Studies.

 - Provide two letters of recommendation.
 One of the letters must attest to the applicant's ability to be successful as a doctoral student.
 The second letter should give evidence of the applicant's ability to collaborate with colleagues and demonstrate strength in leadership.

 - Submit a letter of intent including a brief statement of the reason for pursuing the doctoral degree in educational leadership and about how the program can help the applicant reach personal and professional goals.

 - Provide a resume or curriculum vitae that includes but is not limited to the areas listed below: